Impact drill vs hammer drill side-by-side comparison

 What Is The Main Difference Between Impact And Hammer Drills?

-Impact drills use rotational force with concussive blows for driving screws.
-Hammer drills combine rotation with rapid hammering for drilling into masonry.
+Impact drills use rotational force with concussive blows perpendicular to the bit for driving screws and fasteners.
+Hammer drills combine rotation with rapid axial hammering (forward into the material) for drilling into masonry.
 Each tool suits different tasks based on material and application.

 Can An Impact Drill Drill Into Concrete?